 Steve has served as national trial counsel in the nationwide defense of mass tort litigation involving pharmaceuticals (Prempro, Norplant), biologics (vaccines), medical devices (silicone breast implants), appliances (coffeemaker fires), and agricultural equipment (tractor fires).
 Steve led trial teams to defense verdicts in the first bellwether Prempro trials, and has directed and participated in the trials of pharmaceutical cases in several state courts.
 In state and federal courts around the country, he also has tried or been involved in the trial preparation of claims arising from alleged securities laws violations, alleged federal banking regulatory violations, oil and gas drilling accidents, the alleged contamination of food products, and other matters involving antitrust law, commercial fraud, medical malpractice, international trade, and other general commercial law issues.

-Steve is nationally ranked in the area of products liability in the 2012-2017 editions of Benchmark Litigation and listed as a "Life Science Star" in LMG Life Sciences from 2012 to 2017.
+Steve has been nationally ranked in the area of products liability in Benchmark Litigation and listed as a "Life Science Star" in LMG Life Sciences.
 In a 2012 article about the firm’s products liability practice, LMG Life Sciences noted:

 “Another extremely talented and experienced litigator with the firm is Stephen Urbanczyk.
 Peers compliment Urbanczyk for his “deftness in the courtroom and his tactics in defending his clients.”
 With cases representing pharmaceutical drugs such as Prempro . . . and Norplant . . .
 Urbanczyk is extremely well versed in dealing with complex mass tort claims relating to the industry.”